NFL Week 3 game picks: Titans over Jaguars; Chiefs nip Ravens

 4:05 p.m.
 ET (FOX) | State Farm Stadium (Glendale, Ariz.)

 Kyler Murray has already transformed the Cardinals.
-They've gone from the worst offense in football to 12th in scoring and yardage despite bringing back nearly the same offensive line, the same top two receivers and the same running backs.
+They've gone from the worst offense in football to 12th in scoring and yardage despite bringing back nearly the same offensive line, the same top two receivers and the same running backs as last season.
 Larry Fitzgerald didn't have a single catch over 40 yards in the last three years; he already has four this season.
 Murray hasn't even used his rushing ability yet, but he'll drop a back-shoulder throw down the seam or a back-foot bomb down the sideline that takes your breath away a few times each game.
-They are going no-huddle like they are are the Sam Wyche Bengals.
-Cardinals fans should be very excited about the future, starting with Sunday's prime chance for a 1-1-1 record against a discouragingly mediocre Panthers defense.
+They are going no-huddle like they are the Sam Wyche Bengals.
+Cardinals fans should be very excited about the future, starting with Sunday's prime chance to achieve a 1-1-1 record against a discouragingly mediocre Panthers defense.

 With Cam Newton nursing a foot injury, the Panthers will likely trot out undrafted second-year passer Kyle Allen, who isn't necessarily a pushover.
 He had one of the best first NFL starts for a quarterback that no one saw in Week 17 a year ago, albeit mostly against Saints backups.
 Allen can hold his own, but he can't lift a franchise like Murray.